Bishop Guli speaking with a mum in a church Bishop Guli

 The Church of England is working on several fronts in response to the housing crisis.
 The Bishop for Housing helped launch the Homes for All campaign in April 2024, with wide support from the housing sector.
 It calls on the main political parties to commit to a long term vision for housing, backed up by a national housing strategy committee.

-The Church Commissioners are bringing forward substantial new developments that help to address housing need across England, through mixed tenure developments that adopt the five Coming Home principles: sustainable, safe, stable, sociable, and satisfying.
+The Church Commissioners are bringing forward substantial new developments that help to address housing need, through mixed tenure developments that adopt the five Coming Home principles: sustainable, safe, stable, sociable, and satisfying.
 Where possible, the Commissioners also seek to go further than local plans mandate, for example via the delivery of Rural Exception Sites where they can provide a higher proportion of affordable housing.

 Latest news from The Bishop of Chelmsford